 In terms of the principle of the proposed development, Local Plan Policy S1 notes that 'special regard will be had to the likely contribution of proposals on the vitality and viability of the centre and their effect on the character and appearance of the area.'
 Given this sites location within the town centre of Clitheroe but not on the principal shopping frontage, and the similar businesses located within nearby properties, it is considered that this properties use as an A2 Estate Agents would not have a significant or detrimental impact on the vitality or viability of units within the nearby vicinity.
-Therefore despite the loss of an A1 use within this property, it is considered that this should not preclude a proposal to significantly improve a tired looking building within the centre of the Clitheroe Conservation Area.
+Therefore despite the loss of an A1 use within this property, it is considered that such uses would be better focused on the principal shopping frontages within Clitheroe and that this should not preclude a proposal to significantly improve a tired looking building within the centre of the Clitheroe Conservation Area.